Apollo Computer

-Apollo Computer Inc., founded in 1980 in Chelmsford, Massachusetts, by William Poduska (a founder of Prime Computer) and others, developed and produced Apollo/Domain workstations in the 1980s.
-Along with Symbolics and Sun Microsystems, Apollo was one of the first vendors of graphical workstations in the 1980s.
-Like computer companies at the time and unlike manufacturers of IBM PC compatibles, Apollo produced much of its own hardware and software.
+Apollo Computer Inc. was an American technology corporation headquartered and founded in Chelmsford, Massachusetts.
+It was founded in 1980 by William Poduska (a founder of Prime Computer) and others.
+Apollo Computer developed and produced Apollo/Domain workstations in the 1980s.
+Along with Symbolics and Sun Microsystems, Apollo was one of the first vendors of graphical workstations.
+Like other computer companies at the time, Apollo produced much of its own hardware and software.